theLaw1730/speech_emotion_recognition/README.md

 ## Things left to do <span id=todo>

  - [ ] Current accuracy of the model oscillates between 70-72%, need to improve that.
- - [ ] Dataset used (not included in the repository) is very small, need to train the model with a much bigger dataset.
+ - [ ] Dataset used (dataset.zip) is very small, need to train the model with a much bigger dataset.
  - [ ] Develop a Discord or Telegram bot to get voice samples from users and possibly deliver live results to them.